 Ultimately, the score your business gets is just the beginning.
 NPS is a full system that creates the conditions to implement genuine change and improvement.

 There is more than one way to deploy an online voice-of-customer survey that incorporates NPS—via an in-store kiosk, text message and/or email are the three most common.
 At Perceptive, we can accommodate all three and have the ability to integrate responses with interactive dashboard technology that automatically captures and analyses customer feedback.

 Cost effective and quick: There are less setup and administration costs, no interviewer or focus groups to organise (or pay), and if you use an online customer survey management system, you can quickly create, administer, collect and analyse responses.

-Relies on accurate contact information: Like any customer feedback initiative, online surveys rely on accurate contact information, namely email address.
+Relies on accurate contact information: Like any customer feedback initiative, online surveys rely on accurate contact information, namely email address or mobile number.
 To be effective this relies on effective database maintenance, as well as regularly reviewing the process and procedures surrounding this.

 Getting noticed: Due to the volume of emails, there’s a chance that your customers overlook your survey invitation in their inbox.
 Counteract this with a well-targeted invitation, with a clear message and ensure you consult the wider marketing and communications calendar before scheduling to avoid overlaps.

 Keep your business objectives in mind: What are the objectives of the survey?
 This could be setting KPIs, employee retention, or measuring the performance of key touchpoints.

 Keep it short: Between 2-3 minutes.
 This will increase your response rate.